dave-sbs/To-Do-List-Web-app/README.md

 # To Do List Web app
- A simple to do list web app built using Javascript, HTML, and CSS.
+ A To Do list web app built using Javascript, HTML, and CSS.

 ## Project Description
 The To Do List Web App is a straightforward and intuitive tool designed to help users manage their tasks efficiently.
 With its clean and minimalistic user interface, the app allows users to add, remove, and mark tasks as complete.
 It provides a seamless experience for organizing daily tasks and staying on top of deadlines.